brontosaurusrex/brontosaurusrex.github.io/vim.md

     middle-mouse-button < paste behaves differently
     "+gp < this horror should paste as well

-Possibly worth checking gvim for some ideas and to see what is terminal to blame for what is vim's fault.
+Possibly worth checking gvim for some ideas and to see what is terminal to blame for and what is vim's fault.
 This is a huge showstopper.

 ## spellcheck